agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::info

-Only relevant for State Values which have `object` as type.
+Only relevant for States which have an `object` as value type.

 :::

-Merges an object with changes into the current State Value.
+Merges an object into the current State Value object.
 ```ts {2,5}
 const MY_STATE = App.createState({id: 1, name: "frank"}); // State Value is '{id: 1, name: "frank"}'
 MY_STATE.patch({name: "jeff"}); // State Value is '{id: 1, name: "jeff"}'